altostra/altostra-template-scalable-webhook-nodejs/README.md

 ![Function Concurrency](./resources/concurrencyDialog.jpeg)

 Setting the `Concurrency` does 2 things:
-1. Reserves a quota of 3 instances for this Lambda function, so it will never get starved by other lambdas (like the enqueue lambda, for example)
+1. Reserves a quota of 3 instances for this Lambda function, so it will never get starved by other Lambdas (like the enqueue Lambda, for example)
 2. Makes sure that no more than 3 instances of this Lambda are running at the same time.

 So to sum it all up, our solution makes sure that when we receive a high volume of concurrent requests: